Blogging about mental health...

 Sometimes the solution is a tool, a product you can buy.
 Other times it’s a methodology that we teach or a service we can direct you to.
 Either way, our goal is clear – we need to help you solve your problem.

 Worry Head blog provides you with useful content.
-Each article contains a minimum of 3750 to 4000 words, but some consist even 10000.
-We want to write epic, helpful and valuable posts.
+Each article contains a minimum of 3750 to 4000 words, but some consist of even 10000.
+We want to write epic, helpful, and valuable posts.

-All of them relate to mental health, because your thoughts can be affected by an illness such as depression, physical and chronic condition such as Endometriosis or what today is most common, money anxiety caused by lack of financial education.
+All of them relate to mental health because your thoughts can be affected by an illness such as depression, physical and chronic conditions such as Endometriosis, or what today is most common, money anxiety caused by lack of financial education.

 Since learning how to create Worry Head blog in January 2019, we may have not posted any articles until 9 months later, in September.
 But my wife’s mental health has drastically improved for a few reasons: